Telefonorosso/imagemusick/README.md

 ## PREREQUISITES
-- Bash with sox and imagemagick ("apt-get install" them)
+- Bash with sox and imagemagick
 - "input.wav" file to be processed
 - some way to retrieve resulting WAV and BMP files (scp or Filezilla maybe?) (if remote)